Technical discussion is below for advanced readers:

 Pattern Discussion

-The Madden-Julian Oscillation (MJO) is currently in the Circle of Death. and is expected to remain there through at least the middle of May.
-This means that tropical forcing in the equatorial Pacific will have little effect on the overall pattern, and other teleconnections run the pattern instead.
-For the remainder of this month, we'll still see a slightly negative Arctic Oscillation continue to influence the pattern at times with transient cooler shots and a general up and down pattern ahead of and following a couple of cold fronts this week.
-We do moderate to end April, then after that point through much of May, the pattern is relatively zonal.
+The Madden-Julian Oscillation (MJO) is currently straddling phase 3 and the Circle of Death, and is expected to move into the Maritime Continent phases 4 and 5 from late April through the first week of May before collapsing back into the Circle of Death for week 2 of May.
+Through much of May, the pattern is relatively zonal.
 This means temperatures shouldn't stray too far from average, and less in the way of extremes far above or far below average.
 The pattern does lean very slightly cooler than average overall, but this will be relative to average highs and lows at the time.
-Average highs for most areas are getting into the 70s in May, so even though it may be slightly cooler than average, it certainly won't be cold.
+Average highs for most areas are getting into the 70s in May, so even though it may be slightly cooler than average at times, mostly notably on either side of the the middle of the month, it certainly won't be cold.
 The zonal flow will also mean less-amplified systems and faster-moving, but frequency of fronts and events are generally higher.
 Although we limit the long range outlooks purposefully at a 5-6 week lead time with accuracy in mind, there has been a lot of questions regarding the Summer.
-While we don't engage in seasonal outlooks of any kind due to the lower probability of it working out as planned (transparency: it's really a guess) the developing La Niña pattern expected this summer does suggest a hotter than average summer overall in the June through August period.
-The Climate Prediction Center (CPC) 3-month outlook for the May through July period (see image below) does suggest above average for that period.
-But keep in mind that this is grouping all three of those months together, and skewed by a likely warmer June/July.
-May is still near to slightly below average we project.
+While we don't engage in seasonal outlooks of any kind due to the lower probability of it working out as planned, we feel the transition from the current weak El Niño to ENSO neutral will be reached later in May, but is likely to remain in ENSO neutral territory for most of the Summer.
+There has been a lot of talk about the developing La Niña, but that isn't as likely to happen until late Summer at the earliest, and may end up waiting until the early Fall months to reach.
+So what does that mean for Summer?
+ENSO neutral Summers are typically warmer than average, which is similar to a La Niña Summer.
+The difference between the two (again typically) is that ENSO neutral favors more precipitation during the Summer months than a La Niña Summer.
+With this in mind, we personally favor the former... which is hotter than average, but not super hot like you would see in dry conditions typically in a La Niña, and also wetter than average.

-Average high temperatures are currently in the 63-66°F range from north to south across our coverage region, which is about 3 degrees higher than at this time last week.
-Temperatures will continue to climb and maintains a 3°F increase per week through the end of April, then slows that climb slightly in May to about a 2°F per week increase.
+Average high temperatures are currently in the 66-69°F range from north to south across our coverage region, which is about 3 degrees higher than at this time last week.
+Temperatures were climbing at a rate of a 3°F increase per week through this point of April, then it will slow down that rate of increase slightly in May to about a +2°F per week.
 Any above or below average stretches listed in the outlook will be relative to seasonal norms at that time, and it is important to note that cooler/warmer periods will be relative to the time of year we are talking about.
-For example, the slightly below to below average temperatures listed for the April 25th-27th period generally features highs in the upper 50s to lower 60s across the region, coming at a time when average highs are in the middle to upper 60s.
+For example, the slightly below average temperatures listed for the May 11th-17th period generally features highs in the upper 60s to near 70°F across the region, coming at a time when average highs are in the lower to middle 70s.
 Use the average highs/lows chart below that provides a point of reference for what average is for each corresponding date, with the examples used for the Philadelphia region, which is one of our warmest climate sites.

-Our projection for the month of April is for a near to slightly above average (0.0°F to +2.0°F) temperature departure.
-As a regional average, we are currently sitting about +2.0°F and +3.0°F month to date, but the cooler risks at times (along with some colder nights) should allow the monthly temperature departure to settle back into our projected 0.0°F to +2.0°F range by end of month.
+Our projection for the month of April is for a slightly above average (+1.0°F to +3.0°F) temperature departure.
+As a regional average, we are currently sitting about +0.0°F and +1.5°F month to date, but the expected warmer last couple of days of April should allow the monthly temperature departure to settle back into our projected +1.0°F to +3.0°F range by end of month.
 The month of May was maintained this week for a near to slightly below average (0.0°F to -2.0°F) temperature departure expectation, using longer term climate guidance and global observation trends.
 Despite leaning to the cooler side of average, it will be relatively close to normal temperate conditions for May.
 Springlike.

 Note: Any image below is clickable for larger viewing`